saegl5/jiayou_update_events/README.md

 # Update 加油 ("jiā yóu") Events

-Google Apps Script for batch updating events on only certain letter days (e.g., on only "J Day's").
-Modify as needed, and back up your calendars before you run the script.
+Google Web app for batch updating events on only certain letter days (e.g., on only "J Day's").
+Modify as needed, and back up your calendars before you run the app.
 These events are not recurring events, so without a batch script one would need to update these events manually.

 ```
 CAUTION: Event details will be overwritten.